Inline functions

 }

-will be expanded at the call site during compile time inside foo()
+The inline function myInlinedFun() will be expanded at the call site during compile time inside foo().
+Now foo() will finally look something like

 fun foo() {